LeparaLaMapara/News_Classification/README.md

 # News Classification

+This repository has been adapted from [Mayank-Bhatia](https://github.com/Mayank-Bhatia/News-Classification) check it out!

 The purpose of the project is to build a model that is able to classify news headline.
 In this project  we will cover:

 - Analytics